glsaaved/fork_protractor-cucumber/README.md

 ### uniqueBrowser
 Specify if all scenarios are running in a different instance of 'browser'(false) or just in a unique 'browser' (true)

+##Important:
+If you use the uniqueBrowser feature, the last scenario in the features needs the tag `@final`, with this clean the resources and the instance of webdriver